Contractual Redundancy Pay

 Contractual redundancy pay

+Contractual redundancy pay is a payment that employees are contractually entitled to when they're made redundant.
 This payment is usually agreed to in a written statement.
 For example, an employment contract or staff handbook.

 How much redundancy pay can you get?

-When is redundancy payment given?
+When is redundancy pay given?

 How do you calculate redundancy pay?